Maximally stretched laminations on geometrically finite hyperbolic manifolds: Abstract

 \section{Abstract}

 Let $\Gamma_0$ be a discrete group.
-For a pair $(j,\rho)$ of representations of $\Gamma_0$ into $\PO(n,1)=\Isom(\HH^n)$ with $j$ injective and discrete and $j(\Gamma_0)\backslash\HH^n$ geometrically finite, we study the set of $(j,\rho)$-equivariant Lipschitz maps from the hyperbolic space~$\HH^n$ to itself that have minimal Lipschitz constant.
+For a pair $(j,\rho)$ of representations of $\Gamma_0$ into $\PO(n,1)=\Isom(\HH^n)$ with $j$ geometrically finite, we study the set of $(j,\rho)$-equivariant Lipschitz maps from the real hyperbolic space~$\HH^n$ to itself that have minimal Lipschitz constant.
 Our main result is the existence of a geodesic lamination that is ``maximally stretched'' by all such maps when the minimal constant is at least~$1$.
 As an application, we generalize two-dimensional results and constructions of Thurston and extend his asymmetric metric on Teichm\"uller space to a geometrically finite setting and to higher dimension.
-Another application is to actions of discrete subgroups $\Gamma$ of $\PO(n,1)\times\PO(n,1)$ on $\PO(n,1)$ by left and right multiplication: we give a double properness criterion for such actions, and prove that for a large class of groups~$\Gamma$ the action remains properly discontinuous after any small deformation of $\Gamma$ inside $\PO(n,1)\times\PO(n,1)$.
+Another application is to actions of discrete subgroups $\Gamma$ of $\PO(n,1)\times\PO(n,1)$ on $\PO(n,1)$ by right and left multiplication: we give a double properness criterion for such actions, and prove that for a large class of groups~$\Gamma$ the action remains properly discontinuous after any small deformation of $\Gamma$ inside $\PO(n,1)\times\PO(n,1)$.